Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 How to Make the Best Chocolate Mug Cake

-Satisfy your chocolate cravings with a moist and delicious Chocolate Mug Cake, ready in just a few minutes.
-It’s a straightforward recipe that comes together in one mug—meaning fewer dishes and a faster clean-up.
+Satisfy your chocolate cravings with a moist and delicious Chocolate Mug Cake that comes together in one mug—meaning fewer dishes and a faster clean-up.
+The secret is simple: mix just until smooth, microwave in short bursts, and stop while the center still looks slightly soft.

 Ingredients You’ll Need

-Because you’re using a recipe card plugin, the exact measurements and full ingredient list will be included in the recipe card.
-Below is a quick overview of what you’ll typically need so you can prep faster and avoid mistakes.
+Because you’re using a recipe card plugin, the exact measurements and full ingredient list are in the recipe card below.
+This overview helps you prep quickly and avoid the most common mug-cake mistakes (like cocoa lumps or overcooking).

 Dry Ingredients (Overview)